'I expected university to be amazing but I hated it, and it's okay if you do too'

 I became aware that my flatmates were planning things together and not inviting me, and these things didn’t always involve drinking.
 I’d hear them all giggling as they crept past my room and gathered to watch a film.
 A cleaning rota was devised while I was in bed, I was given the worst jobs and then notes were passively aggressively pinned to my door demanding that I carry out such tasks.
 One girl told me that she’d assigned roles to our “flat family”, as she called it, and that I was the grandma.
 Then, when my back was turned, she tried to steal my food.

-I desperately wanted to tell them how unhappy I was, but I told myself that I was an adult now so I could deal with it on my own, telling them was pointless and there was nothing they could do and I’d only worry them, and besides that I needed to be there to get my degree so I could get my dream job - so I forced myself to carry on.
+I desperately wanted to tell them how unhappy I was, but I told myself that I was an adult now so I could deal with it on my own, telling them would be pointless as there was nothing they could do and I’d only worry them, and besides that I needed to be there to get my degree so I could get my dream job - so I forced myself to carry on.

 Advertisement